dotnet/docs-maui/docs/platform-integration/native-embedding.md

 - Create a <xref:Microsoft.Maui.Hosting.MauiApp> object.
 - Create a <xref:Microsoft.Maui.MauiContext> object with the `CreateEmbeddedWindowContext` method.
 The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.

-The `CreateEmbeddedWindowContext` method can be used to correctly relate a single native window to a single .NET MAUI window.
+The `CreateEmbeddedWindowContext` method can be used to relate a single native window to a single .NET MAUI window.
 This method creates a window context that can be used, instead of the app context, to attach windows:

 ```csharp
 var mauiApp = MyEmbeddedMauiApp.Shared;